My Neighbor’s Tree Has Grown into My Yard — What Now?

 Find Your Property Lines

-If Branches Extend Past Property Line
+Determine If Branches Extend Past The Property Line

-Who Owns the Tree?
+Figure Out Who Owns the Tree

-Neighbors Tree Looks Like it Could Fall Into Your Yard
+When Neighbor’s Tree Looks Like it Could Fall Into Your Yard

 First, it’s usually best to discuss the potential issue with your neighbor.
 Second, your neighbor could be held liable for damages, according to FindLaw.
 Third, if your neighbor doesn’t do anything about it, the tree could be considered a nuisance, and you could file a nuisance claim, FindLaw says.